ctron/dentrassi.de/content/2011/03/10/2011-03-10-openscada-org-update.md

 permalink: /2011/03/10/openscada-org-update/
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";b:0;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Infrastructure
+  tags:
+    - OpenSCADA
 ---

-Finally we made it! [openscada.org](http://openscada.org) has been updated to look good and contain new information.
+Finally, we made it! [openscada.org](http://openscada.org) has been updated to look good and contain new information.
 Finally :)

 <!-- more -->